What Causes Asthma?

 The term ‘trigger' is often used for a reason that asthma gets worse.
 Triggers can be obvious but often are not.
 For instance, all asthmatics have certain genetic issues that set them up to have asthma to begin with.
 You can’t do anything about your DNA, but you can deal with the other things that affect your asthma!
 Let’s go through some of the most common asthma triggers.

-a.
-Acute allergic triggers: An example of an acute exposure would be you visiting a friend’s house who has a few cats and noting that within 15 minutes that your chest gets tight, you're wheezy, short of breath, and cough.
+A).
+Acute allergic triggers: an example of an acute exposure would be visiting a friend’s house who has a few cats and noting that within 15 minutes your chest gets tight, you're wheezy, short of breath, and cough.
 In addition, you have itchy eyes, itchy nose, and you start sneezing.
 The end result is that you realize this isn’t good and you leave.

 What can we do?
 For some, avoidance helps.
 Immunotherapy, mainly allergy shots, can help you become far less allergic so the exposures don’t bother you nearly as much.
 Both avoidance and allergy shots are a gradual, no medication way, to improve your asthma.

 Most asthmatics find that after a long period of sustained, hard aerobic exercise they have asthma symptoms.
 This can happen even with laughter for some!
 The poorer the asthma control, the quicker this happens.

 The answer isn’t to quit exercise!
 Rather, having the best day to day control and the use of a bronchodilator like albuterol about 15 minutes before the exercise can help.